JakeGreen2145/home_server/README.md

 A few things I like to configure in the settings:

-- Set time format to 24 hours (never understood why some people like 12 hours)
 - Tick "Update my library automatically"

 You can already watch your stuff through the Web UI.
-Note that it's also available from an authentified public URL proxified by Plex servers (see `Settings/Server/Remote Access`), you may note the URL or choose to disable public forwarding.
+Note that it's also available from an authenticated public URL proxied by Plex servers (see `Settings/Server/Remote Access`), you may note the URL or choose to disable public forwarding.

 #### Setup Plex clients